emilysaint/MTE-140/Lecture_Notes/README_L3.md

 <br>

-## Questions
-- classes refresher
-- structure of creating a class
-- public and private uses and otimization
-- header file etc, and cpp organization
-- Ex 1
-    - class question mal prac
-    - set at 100 or add untill 100 etc?
-    - do we have to add a return 0 in all main
-    - struct

 ## Pointers
 Definition: is a var that stores the memory address of another var.
 A pointer "points to" thet vars address